Blood clot in leg vein

-- Pulmonary embolism.
+- Blood clot in the lungs (pulmonary embolism).
 If part of a deep vein clot becomes dislodged, it can travel to your lungs, where it can block an artery (embolism) and become potentially life-threatening.

-- Post-phlebetic syndrome.
-This condition, also known as post-thrombotic syndrome, can develop months or even years after you've had DVT.
-Post-phlebetic syndrome can cause lasting and possibly disabling pain, swelling and a feeling of heaviness in the affected leg.
+- Lasting leg pain and swelling (post-phlebetic syndrome).
+This condition, also known as post-thrombotic syndrome, can develop months or years after you've had DVT.
+The pain can be disabling.

 Sitting during a long flight or car ride can cause your ankles and calves to swell and increases your risk of thrombophlebitis.
 To help prevent a blood clot: